-Below are some photos of students work that demonstrate these learnings.
+Below are some photos of students work that demonstrates their learning.

 To create my photo, I first took photos of things that I considered to be prison and/or paradise because that was the theme for the project.
 For example a flower for paradise and netting for prison.
 I then used Photoshop to layer the netting over the flower.
 I then messed around with the transparency of the net until I found the right amount of transparency.
 By using Photoshop I was able to manipulate the image to my liking.
 What I like about the image is how the flower looks like it is actually poking through the netting.
 I used these two images because I like how the netting curves into the flower but not too much, and with all my other photos it clashed with them and these two just fit perfectly together.

 In photography went out and take photos in a monochrome setting on our cameras and this setting basically takes a bunch of pictures of the object and each image that is taken has a different colour saturation.
 I was particularly interested in eye photography at the time and noticed how patterned my photography partners eyes were.
 We decided to try and capture the reflection and pattern in the eye.
 Once the camera had focused enough, I took a leap of faith and hoped for the best as most of the time a split-second mistake or movement of the camera can ruin the photograph.
 I only realised afterwards that the photo was beautiful to view especially in black and white.